 The key to any successful workplace is open and efficient communication.
 Perhaps no one knows this better than Job Coach and ASL Translator Christina Alderete, who provides interpreting services for PRIDE Industries.
-Christina, an El Paso, TX native, delivers crucial communication to employees at PRIDE’s Fort Bliss contract with her trilingual abilities in English, Spanish, and ASL.
+Christina is an El Paso, TX native who works at PRIDE’s Fort Bliss contract.
+There, she delivers crucial communication to employees with her trilingual abilities in English, Spanish, and ASL.

 “In my ASL interpreter preparation program, you were highly encouraged to engage with the Deaf community, as you learn how Deaf people perceive signs and actions,” she said.
 “I became acquainted with the ‘Planet EYEth,’ a term the Deaf community sometimes uses to refer to themselves because they use their eyes instead of ears.
 This experience inspired me, and after graduating in 2014, I joined PRIDE Industries at Fort Bliss as a job coach and ASL translator.”